myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-17T21:45:03.288Z
 >
 > I don't know if that is possible because it depends on the App Store's review criteria.
 At least team should have changed to this because it doesn't pass Apple's review.
 When this feature was first added it was synchronized, so it’s an intentional limitation.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T15:42:52.158Z
->
-> Some contents are fixed to hide in iOS because Apple compelled it

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T08:04:17.206Z
->
-> I feel this is an organized act.
-I don't believe the average Japanese person is capable of running a mail server.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T07:37:26.697Z
->
-> You should not use it if you want a better life :)

----
 <!-- MY-BSKY_TIMELINE:END -->